Qumulo/docs/administrator-guide/upgrading-qumulo-core/instant-software-platform.md

 ---
-title: "Performing Instant Software Upgrades and Platform Upgrades"
+title: "Performing Qumulo Core Instant Software Upgrades and Platform Upgrades"
-summary: "This section explains the difference between Instant Software Upgrades and Platform Upgrades.
+summary: "This section explains the difference between Qumulo Core Instant Software Upgrades and Platform Upgrades.
 For more information, see <a href='https://care.qumulo.com/hc/en-us/articles/115008107468'>Performing Qumulo Core Upgrades by Using the qq CLI</a> on Qumulo Care."
 permalink: /administrator-guide/upgrading-qumulo-core/instant-software-platform.html
 redirect_from:
   - /administrator-guide/upgrades/instant-software-platform.html